Gottfried Helnwein

 Gottfried Helnwein (born 8 October 1948) is an Austrian-Irish visual artist.
 He has worked as a painter, draftsman, photographer, muralist, sculptor, installation and performance artist, using a wide variety of techniques and media.

 His work is concerned primarily with psychological and sociological anxiety, historical issues and political topics.
 His subject matter is the human condition.
 The metaphor for his art is dominated by the image of the child, particularly the wounded child, scarred physically and emotionally from within.
-His works often reference taboo and controversial issues from recent history, especially the Nazi rule and the horror of the Holocaust.
+His works often reference taboo and controversial issues from recent history, especially the Nazi rule and the Holocaust.
 As a result, his work is often considered provocative and controversial.

+Helnwein has produced artworks for rock bands the Rolling Stones, Scorpions and Rammstein.
+He has also partnered with Marilyn Manson in the production of The Golden Age of Grotesque and other projects.

-Helnwein studied at the University of Visual Art in Vienna (Akademie der Bildenden Künste, Wien).
-He lives and works in Ireland and Los Angeles.
+Helnwein studied at the University of Visual Art in Vienna.
+He lives and works in Ireland, where he owns the Castle Gurteen de la Poer, and Los Angeles.

 Life

 Helnwein was born in Vienna shortly after World War II.
 His father Joseph Helnwein worked for the Austrian Post and Telegraphy administration (Österreichische Post- und Telegraphenverwaltung), and his mother Margarethe was a housewife.

+He has four children with his wife Renate: Cyril, Mercedes, Ali Elvis and Wolfgang Amadeus, all of whom are artists.
+He also has three grandchildren.
+In 2004, Helnwein received Irish citizenship.